telerik/razor-converter/README.md

 * Expressions in script tags are not converted
 * Due to the differences between the view engines the automatic conversion will sometimes fail or produce incorrect results.
 See the integration tests for specific scenarios that are not covered.

-For general tips on converting WebForms Views to Razor see these blog posts:
+For general tips on converting WebForms Views to Razor Views, see these blog posts:

 * [Introducing Razor](http://weblogs.asp.net/scottgu/archive/2010/07/02/introducing-razor.aspx)
 * [Model directive support](http://weblogs.asp.net/scottgu/archive/2010/10/19/asp-net-mvc-3-new-model-directive-support-in-razor.aspx)